WhaddaMakers/Whaddy-Nightlight/README.md

 ![LightSensWires](./pictures/9.jpg)

-#### Step 6: Remove the arduino and light sensor from the housing.
+#### Step 6: Remove the Arduino and light sensor from the case.
 Solder the wires according the connection diagram.
 Don't forget to put heatshrinks onto the connections!!
-DON'T SOLDER DE 5V YET, WE WILL DO THIS LATER ON
+DON'T SOLDER THE 5V YET, WE WILL DO THIS LATER ON.

 ![LightSensSolder](./pictures/10.jpg)